korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 To run the script, you can provide the list of words as input using standard input (stdin) like this: cat README.md | ./13-unique

 task 14,15,16 : i will add descrp later

+task 17 : grep -v "bin" /etc/passwd: This line uses the grep command to search for lines in the /etc/passwd file that do not contain the pattern "bin".
+The -v option is used to invert the match, meaning that lines that do not contain the pattern will be displayed.
+The output of this command will be all the lines in /etc/passwd that do not contain the pattern "bin"